Crisp and Co. Banner Image

 While the separation itself may not seem as daunting as a divorce, there are still crucial matters to resolve before parting ways.
 For this reason, we urge unmarried clients who are living together to draft a cohabitation agreement.

-This agreement should detail all the responsibilities of both parties as well as determining exactly what your legal position is regarding finances, children and property in the eventuality of a split.
+Cohabitation agreements should detail all the responsibilities of both parties as well as determining exactly what your legal position is regarding finances, children, and property in the eventuality of a split.

-Why choose the cohabitation solicitors at Crisp & Co?
+Why choose the cohabitation agreement solicitors at Crisp & Co?

 At Crisp & Co, we pride ourselves on our ability to get clients from A to B with minimal fuss.
 Understanding your legal rights during cohabitation is vital from the moment you move in.
 That’s why our specialist cohabitation solicitors will always keep you informed about your options, not only prior to moving in, but at any point during cohabitation.

 We’ll be there when you need us, for practical advice that’s tailored to your needs.
-When it comes to couples and cohabitation, we know our stuff.
+Our team are experts in all cohabitation matters.
 With our focus solely on family law, couples from all walks of life trust Crisp & Co to explain everything with clarity and to be there to answer any questions you have along the way.

 What is cohabitation and what does it mean?